CiaranOMara/Contributing/docs/src/code_style.md

    Documentation may be omitted if the function is not exported (i.e. only used internally) and is short and obvious.
 E.g. `cube(x) = x^3`.

-   However, we do recommend documenting it anyway, to help out fellow julia coders and biologists when they are reading and understanding the code, and we are trying to make BioJulia packages as easy as possible to use, understand, and code on for everyone :)
+   However, please consider that what may be obvious to you as the write of the code, may not be obvious to others.
+Therefore, we do recommend documenting as much as possible, to help out fellow julia coders and biologists when they are reading and understanding the code.
+We are trying to make BioJulia packages as easy as possible to use, understand, and code on for everyone :)

 2. In addition to documenting code in the source files through docstrings, we encourage contributers to create documentation which is more akin to